andyatkinson/blog/about/index.md

 projects: 'projects'
 ---

 Andy is an experienced software engineer specializing in Ruby on Rails web development.
-Formerly of LivingSocial, he has worked as a lead developer building features used by millions of people.
-He is currently building a brand new English language learning platform with a small team.
+He is currently an engineer at [OrderUp.com](https://orderup.com/) and formerly of LivingSocial and various startups.

-He lives in Cambridge, Mass., USA, and has lived in Baltimore, MD and Minneapolis, MN.
-He has studied and worked in Toledo and Barcelona, Spain, and speaks Spanish.
-He earned two bachelor's degrees in [IT Infrastructure (BAS)](http://www.cce.umn.edu/BAS-IT-Infrastructure/) and [Spanish Studies (BA)](http://spanport.umn.edu/ugrad/majors.html) from the [University of Minnesota](http://www.umn.edu).
+He currently lives in Boston, MA.

 #### Recommendations
 Andy has 10 recommendations on [LinkedIn](www.linkedin.com/in/andyatkinson/) and AngelList.
 One of the recommendations is copied below: